waterstone15/flame-lib/README.md

 ### Page

-Page works similarly to `FindAll()`, but returns the information in a structure that is convenient for paged data interaction.
+Similar to Find all, but the resulting object is structured as paged data.

-Page returns a "readable" which has a `read()` function that is used to retrieve data from Firestore.
+`page()` returns a "readable" which has a `read()` function that is used to retrieve data from Firestore.

 ```javascript
 var page = await Person.page({